Creating Rules (V2)

 You can reference data in a rule expression from both the rule’s form and any forms that are linked to it.
 For example, if you’re writing a rule on a Concomitant Medication form, you can reference data from the linked Adverse Event form.

-An expression can’t contain identifiers that are outside the context of the linked form.
-The form chosen in the Form field on the rule is the “main” form.
+A rule expression can’t contain identifiers that are outside the context of the linked form.
+The Form selected in the Rule Details panel is the “main” form that the @Form floating identifier (also known as “wildcard identifier”) references.
 You can access data from any Forms that are linked to this main form.
 All other identifiers in the expression must be in either this main form or on one of the linked forms.
 For example, if a ConMeds form is linked to an AE form, but not linked to a Medical History form, you could write a rule and check that the AE start date is before the CM start date, but you couldn’t check that the Medical History start date is before the CM start date.
 This is because in this example, the Medical History form isn’t linked to the Concomitant Medication form.

 $Logs.CommonForms.ConcomitantMedication/AdverseEvent.AdverseEventDetails.Ongoing

-For example, on a Concomitant Medication form, you could write a rule to check whether the Adverse Event is still ongoing.
+For example, on the Concomitant Medication form, you could write a rule to check whether the linked Adverse Event record is still ongoing.

 #define ongoing @Form/AdverseEvent.AdverseEventDetails.Ongoing